 Solving Problems Using the Equation for Direct Variation

-Using the equation for direct variation involves three main steps: identifying the constant k, writing the specific equation, and applying it to new values But it adds up..
+Using the equation for direct variation involves three main steps: identifying the constant k, writing the specific equation, and applying it to new values Small thing, real impact..

 Step 1: Find the Constant of Variation